bsdoliv/cryptredis/README.md

 cryptredis
 ==========
-cryptredis is an experimental BSD licensed c++ client library for Redis database, which also offers symmetric encryption (AES) of string values.
+cryptredis is an experimental BSD licensed C and C++ client library for Redis database, which also offers symmetric encryption (AES) of string values.

 particularly useful for geo-distributed storage scenarios: